MaibornWolff/hybrid-cloud-postgresql-operator/README.md

 * No support for managing firewalls / IP whitelists (must be done via preprovided VPC security groups)
 * No support for HA or Multi-AZ clusters
 * No support for custom parameter or option groups
-* No support for storage autoscaling or configuring storage througput (for gp3)
+* No support for storage autoscaling or configuring storage throughput (for gp3)
 * No support for Extended monitoring / performance insights
 * No support for Aurora serverless v1